 Chapters in states with state offices should contact their state staff for application details and deadlines.

-Chapters in states without state offices may apply for funding in FY14 through the application form that is attached below along with application guidelines.
-For your request to be considered, Chapter Services must receive documents by October 31, 2013.
-Please contact the Chapter Services Office with any questions.
+Chapters in states without state offices may apply for funding in FY15 through the application form that is attached below along with application guidelines.
+For your request to be considered, Chapter Services must receive your funding application form by October 31, 2014.
+Please contact the Chapter Services Office with any questions or if you have any problems accessing the documents below.

-For FY13 (last year's) collaborative funding grants, all funded Chapters are asked to return a Report Form detailing the results of their project, on or before October 15, 2013 along with a content license if any photographs are provided (which is encouraged!).
+For FY14 (last year's) collaborative funding grants, all funded Chapters are asked to return a Report Form detailing the results of their project, on or before October 15, 2014 along with a content license if any photographs are provided (which is encouraged!).